-Both Winter and Summer Olympics offer us a variety of exciting sports events in which people from all over the world participate.
+Both the Winter and Summer Olympics offer us a variety of exciting sports events in which people from all over the world participate.
 However, where there is adrenaline, there is also a danger.

 In 1964, a skier from Australia, Ross Milne, had a fatal accident in the Winter Olympics held in Innsbruck, Austria.
 Milne was competing in alpine skiing, and all participants had to chance to test the track before the main competition.

-When Milne went downhill and built up the speed, he had to avoid the crowd watching the event.
+When Milne went downhill and built up speed, he had to avoid the crowd watching the event.
 The people were too close to the track, and Milne, trying to avoid hitting any of the spectators, swerved left and right, but ended up crashing in a tree near the course.
 Ross Milne probably saved a few people's lives with his evasive action, but unfortunately, he could not save himself.

-Kazimierz Kay-Skrzypecki was no stranger to high-speed maneuvering, as he served as a pilot in the British Royal Air Force.
-However, on the 23rd of January 1964, during one of his practice sessions, Kay-Skrzypecki lost control over his luge, went airborne, and crashed into the pole just above the track, losing his life.
+Kay-Skrzypecki was no stranger to high-speed maneuvering, as he served as a pilot in the British Royal Air Force.
+However, on the 23rd of January 1964, during one of his practice sessions, Kay-Skrzypecki lost control over his luge, went airborne, and crashed into a pole just above the track, losing his life.

 Unfortunately, Kay-Skrzypecki's life was not the only one taken by the high-speed luge competition.
 Many years later, at the 2010 Olympic Games in Vancouver, with security standards at an all-time high, an athlete from Georgia lost his life, also during a practice run.
 Nodar Kumaritashvili was going 90 mph (145 km/hour) when he lost control over his luge and died instantly when he hit the track barriers.